umbraco/UmbracoCMSDocs/README.md

 * Write the tutorial(s).
 * [Create a PR from your fork](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) on this repository.

-We strive to answer each PR within 48 hours during week days, not including holidays.
+We strive to answer each PR within 48 hours during weekdays, not including holidays.

 ### Link to your blog post